openwebdocs/mdn-bcd-collector/docs/about.md

 ### Why not generate your own version of BCD using the collected results?

-The collector was not built to compete against BCD, and for various reasons, it may never be able to:
+The collector was designed from the ground up to help with maintaining BCD.
+In no way was the collector designed to compete against BCD, and for various reasons, it may never be able to:

 - `@mdn/browser-compat-data` is widely used in many projects and has many contributors/reviewers
 - There are a number of features that can't be tested automatically well (OS limitations, hardware requirements, etc.)